> Danny Spooner > Songs > The Tailor’s Breeches

 Frank Purslow and John Pearse sang The Tailor’s Breeches in 1960 on their album of “English folk songs Miss Pringle never taught us”, Rap-a-Tap-Tap.

 Arthur Wood from Goathland, Yorkshire, sang The Tailor’s Britches, as collected by Colin Wharton for his 1962 degree thesis “Folk Songs From the North Riding”.
-This recording was was included in 2019 on the Musical Traditions anthology of Songs of the North Riding from the Colin Wharton collection.
+This recording was included in 2019 on the Musical Traditions anthology of Songs of the North Riding from the Colin Wharton collection.
 It was also printed in 2001 in Mary and Nigel Hudleston’s book Songs of the Ridings: The Yorkshire Musical Museum.

 Derek Sarjeant sang The Brisk Young Tailor on his 1970 album Derek Sarjeant Sings English Folk.
 He noted:

-The Hammond brothers, Robert and Henry, toured Dorset on bicycles in 1905 collecting the folksongs of this region; amongst them was this song—also mentioned by Thomas Hardy in one of his novels.
+The Hammond Brothers, Robert and Henry, toured Dorset on bicycles in 1905 collecting the folksongs of this region; amongst them was this song—also mentioned by Thomas Hardy in one of his novels.

 The Union Folk sang The Tailor’s Breeches in 1971 on their Traditional Sound album Waiting for a Train.